-EAA Chapter 1114 was recently honored by the national EAA leadership as one of the top 25 Chapters for Young Eagles flights.
-We've been flying kids for 21 years and, with over 16,200 kids flown, we are ranked the number two chapter in the world!
+EAA Chapter 1114 has been honored by the national EAA leadership as one of the top 25 Chapters for Young Eagles flights.
+We've been flying kids for 22 years and, with over 16,400 kids flown, we are ranked the number two chapter in the world!

-For parents, many of your questions can be answered by reading through this information for parents.
+For parents, many of your questions can be answered by reading through this link to see information for parents

 If you would like to volunteer and get involved with this very worthwhile activity, it takes a number of pilot and non-pilot people to staff a rally.
 There is a lot of information on the national EAA site.
-Click here to take a look.
+Click here for more information.
 The events listing on the national website will show Young Eagles events across all North America.

 For our Young Eagle volunteers and pilots, remember that you do not have to be part of an organized rally to fly Young Eagles.
 You can get the necessary participant forms, logbooks and certificates from Bob or directly from eaa.org online.
 So if you find a young person that wants to go, take them up.
 Give the paperwork to Bob or you can mail it in yourself.